fermatspace/cryptonite/README.md

 Cryptonite
 =====
-This is a fork of the Cryptonite package.
+This is a fork of the Cryptonite package, the swiss army knife of cryptography in Haskell.